Staff & Board of Directors

 In 2024, Bailey was honored by Utah Business Magazine as one of their "20 in Their 20s," recognizing her impactful contributions and leadership.

 As a proud second-generation Mexican American, Bailey is deeply committed to amplifying community voices and honoring collective wisdom.
 She holds a Bachelor of Arts in History from Westminster University, where she focused on social movements and revolutions.
-When she’s not working, Bailey enjoys spending time with her two dogs, Ziva and Ziggy, or curling up with a good book.
+When she’s not working, Bailey enjoys spending time with her dog or curling up with a good book.

 Bachelor of Arts, History, Westminster University